-- 1. Visit your plot on June 30, 2022.
-If you're not home that day, submit as close to this date as possible. - 2.
+- 1. Visit your plot on June 4-9, 2023. - 2.
 Review the disease pictures below:

 Rusts

 Leaf Rust

 Stem Rust

 Stripe Rust

 Fusarium Head Blight

 Spot Blotch

 Bacterial Leaf Streak

 - 3. Do any of your plants have symptoms that look like this, or other symptoms that you're not sure about?
 Identify infected stems and leaves on your perennial wheat plants that exhibit signs similar to the pictures above.
 No need to keep track of which plants you're observing! - 4.
 If YES, take a photo of a stem and/or leaf that resembles the pictures above and submit your observation on the Disease datasheet on CitSci.org or TLI Civic Science App.
 If the Crop Protection Genetics team sees something that is of interest from these photos, they may reach out and ask for a leaf sample to include when you send your harvest materials back to The Land Institute in September.